-The first small stage of this long hike begins with the well trodden path to the scenic Baita G Segantini, one of the iconic photography spots in the Dolomites.
+The first small stage of this long hike begins with the well-trodden path to the scenic Baita G Segantini, one of the iconic photography spots in the Dolomites.

 It’s more of a road than a hiking path to be honest (see photo above) but you won’t care much, the views are so phenomenal you could be walking on a bed of nails and it wouldn’t bother you.

-The views of the tiny Travignolo Glacier on your right become better as you wind north westward along the road into the valley.
+The views of the tiny Travignolo Glacier on your right become better as you wind northwestward along the road into the valley.
 After around 30/45 minutes from Baita G. Segantini the real grind begins.

 Turning right onto path nr 710 passing underneath large cliffs the route quickly steepens and several switchbacks take you into the heart of the Pale di San Martino.
 It’s an uphill struggle for over an hour before the trail somewhat plateaus.

-Unfortunately the plateau doesn’t last long and the trail continues uphill again until the last push to the Mulaz pass, the objective of this hike.
+Unfortunately, the plateau doesn’t last long and the trail continues uphill again until the last push to the Mulaz pass, the objective of this hike.
 This is the first stage of the much longer Giro del Pale di San Martino, which if you have a few days to spend, I really recommend.

 If you’re really keen on hiking, don’t fancy staying anywhere overnight, and still have loads of energy left, you can continue uphill to the summit of Monte Mulaz.
-It adds on extra 2 hours to your day and another 300 meters of elevation.
+It adds an extra 2 hours to your day and another 300 meters of elevation.

 It’s a great place for an overnight stay and serves flaming Creme brûlées for desert.
 I honestly couldn’t believe my eyes when the waiter brought them out.
 Such a luxury in such a remote mountain hut.